-My solution for step 1?
-Use an old CD as a template.
+One idea for a handy circle template is to use an old CD to trace.
 They are the perfect size and help place the center pupil circle too.
 Plus, CDs are not good for landfills as they are made of materials that don’t decompose.
-That makes them the perfect circle tool for any art room.
+They make great repurposed art room tools and come in handy in many different ways.